mohamedac29/SSNet/README.md

 ```
 - Weights & Biases: when enabled, results appear under your W&B project

-## Citation
-If you use SSNet in your research, please cite the corresponding paper (citation to be added).

 ## License
 This project is released under the MIT License.
 See the LICENSE file for details.